TheVinhLuong102/Le2LeJosEv3-Gripp3r/README.md

 Please copy these sound files (via SCP) to the directory _/home/lejos/lib_ on EV3 Brick before running the program.

 ---
-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.
+LEGOÂ® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.